 But the launch of their sponsorship gives me a great excuse to write about something I’ve wanted to mention for a while now – making money from sex blogging, and writing online.
 So forgive the slight indulgence while I get a bit meta – here’s a post about writing for money.

-No more working for free
+Making money from sex blogging: no more working for free

 I get emails all the time from companies asking me to write content for them.
 “It’s great exposure!” they tell me, and I run off to Tesco to explain that I don’t have any cash right now, but I’ve got enough exposure to buy at least a bag of carrots.